earthcube/geocodes/docs/index.md

     ```
 ####  Production

-!!! important   "YOU NEED SETUP DNS."
+!!! warning   "YOU NEED SETUP DNS."
     Setup [DNS names for the aliases](https://raw.githubusercontent.com/earthcube/geocodes/main/deployment/hosts.geocodes)
     so the treafik routing will work